 During one of my many trips to the Dominican Republic, I once traveled from the Capitol to a place called La Vega.
 That’s not a big deal itself, but the story is that I didn’t take a plane or a fancy bus, etc. I took this trip using unofficial local public transportation.
 Let me put it this way, I remember being on a bus with a live chicken.
 I can’t remember all that much from these days, but I’ve never forgotten the chicken when I think of this trip.
 When I think back to this now and some of the events that occurred, I realize that I took some highly unnecessary risks during this trip.

 For one, I had no real idea what I was doing or where I was going.
 I had only received some verbal directions on where to go and connect to the next leg of the trip.
 It wasn’t like taking the MTA, but like an unofficial civilian run kind of route.
 If I remember correctly (I might not) it’s kind of like the “underground” Flushing bus you can take back and forth from Chinatown.
 It’s known, scheduled, but not a government or official route.
-So the whole time I was scared and hoping I did not end up getting lost out there.
+So the whole time I was uneasy and hoping I did not end up getting lost out there.

 “What are you doing with that white boy, you need to be with us.”